 Students are advised to read these instructions carefully before completing the application material.
 Applicants have to submit the following documents:

-- Application form: Applicants must complete the application form (can be downloaded from homepage). - 2.
-Statement of Purpose: Applicants have to submit a written statement of motivation (maximum length one page). - 3.
+Applicants nave to submit the following documents: Application form: Applicants must complete the

+- application form (can be downloaded from homepage).Statement of Purpose: Applicants have to submit a written statement of motivation (maximum length one page). - 3.
 Recommendation Letter: Applicants are required to submit a recommendation letter.
 The letter has to include a paragraph about the student's ability to study abroad.
 The letter has to be submitted in original, bearing the referees signature.
 Preferably it should be written on official letterhead and placed in a sealed envelope.